-Customers shopping in M&S Foodhalls will receive a free Little Garden seedling kit, Gift cards, online purchases (excluding food), clothing, homeware and M&S Café purchases are not included.
+Customers shopping in M&S Foodhalls will receive a free Little Garden seedling kit, including collections in store.
+Gift cards, online purchases (excluding food), clothing, homeware and M&S Café purchases are not included.

 Unfortunately, Little Garden is an M&S Food promotion, so it will not be applied on clothing or homeware purchases.
 Don’t forget to claim your Little Garden seedling kit next time you visit our Foodhalls.

 No – our Little Garden seedling kits hold no cash value.
 But if you don’t fancy collecting them, just let our colleagues know.

 We want to make Little Garden as fun and fair as possible, so each Little Garden seedling kit comes in a concealed cardboard pack for a surprise each time!

 No, the seedlings are included in each of the three colours so it’s completely random which variety you will receive.